rseanhall/sdk-api/sdk-api-src/content/devquery/nf-devquery-devcreateobjectqueryfromidex.md

 ## -description

-Creates a device query to retrieve properties and extended properties based on the specified query parameters and object ID.
+Creates a device query to retrieve properties based on the specified query parameters, extended properties, and object ID.

 ## -parameters